RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-enter-specimen-data.md

 - **Number in Set** - enter the number of sheets in the set if marked on specimen

 - **Storage** – enter the storage location of the specimen (e.g. Main Herbarium, Long Store, Spirit Room, Silica Room, Carpological Collection).
 For physically linked specimens (where there is more than one specimen permanently mounted on a sheet), the lowest barcode should be created as a storage location and used to store all the specimens on the sheet.
 See the **[Physically Linked](https://rbge-herbarium.github.io/docs/data-entry/collection-object-form.html#physically-linked-specimens)** section for more information.
-- **Physically linked** - This is a read-only field used for data migrated from BG-BASE.
-Do not enter data into this field.

 - **Donor** - enter the name of the Institute/collection that directly donated the specimen to RBGE. (e.g. Glasgow, Herb of John Ball).
 More guidance will be provided on the use of this field.
 - **Herbarium Collection** – enter the name of the Herbarium Collection (e.g. Herb.
 Greville, Herb.
 Wight, Herb.
 Wallich, Herb.
 Drege) where the herbarium collection differs from the donor and collector.
 More guidance will be provided on the use of this field.